Mixed 5 GPU mining rig setup and performance analysis

-I prefer Sapphire Nitro+ GPU for both performance and cooling.
+I prefer Sapphire Nitro+ GPUs for both performance and cooling.
 The PSU is equally important to GPU.
 If GPU is brain then PSU is heart of the rig, Both should go in tandem in quality.
 For PSU I prefer Corsair platinum category.
-Sever PSU's are better for running 24x7 but I don't prefer using at home as it causes lot of noises.
+Sever PSUs are better for running 24x7 but I don't prefer using at home as it causes lot of noises.
+CPU is not important in GPU mining rig until and unless you use it for mining coins like Monero, which uses RandomX, an ASIC-resistant and CPU-friendly POW algorithm.

 I will discuss here some useful information which is often not covered by most miners.
 I was in confusion so had to made my own research in setting up my rig.
 Repeating the same thing again here, which other miners have already explained will not be any beneficial for the reader.
 So here I will discuss the much needed information.
 I will focus my discussion on RX 5700 XT first and then on overall rig.
 Regarding RX 580 I have already discussed in my previous mining blog.